 The United States is the world’s largest beef and buffalo meat producer, producing 11-12 million tonnes in 2014.
 Other major producers are Brazil and China, followed by Argentina, Australia and India.

 Global production of poultry meat has increased rapidly over the last 50 years, growing more than 12-fold between 1961-2014.
-Global trends in poultry production are shown in the chart below.
+Global trends in poultry production are shown in the chart.

 Since 1961, global pigmeat production has grown 4-5 fold to 112 million tonnes in 2014.

-The figures below represent ‘livestock counts’— these represent the total number of live animals at a given time in any year.
+The figures represent ‘livestock counts’ — these represent the total number of live animals at a given time in any year.
 This is not to be confused with figures above which represent the total number of livestock animals slaughtered or used for meat in any given year.

 Global population has underwent rapid growth, especially in the second half of the 20th century; we may therefore also expect the rapid growth in total meat production as explored in the sections above.
 But how has meat consumption changed on a per capita basis?

 In the chart we see a global map of per capita meat (excluding seafood and fish) consumption, measured in kilograms per person per year.
 These trends can also be viewed as a time-series in the “chart” tab.
 As a global average, per capita meat consumption has increased approximately 20 kilograms since 1961; the average person consumed around 43 kilograms of meat in 2014.
 This increase in per capita meat trends means total meat production has been growing at a much faster than the rate of population growth.